felipelsouza/Memory-Game/README.md

 ## How to play

 * clone or download the project
-* open the projet folder
+* open the project folder
 * run the `index.html` file
 * have fun!! :)